Crispin Blunt apologises for defending sex offender MP Imran Ahmad Khan

 His statement was rejected by the Conservative Party as an attack on the independence of the judiciary.

-Labour called Mr Blunt's comments "disgraceful" and said he should be suspended from the Conservative Party.
+Labour called Mr Blunt's criticism of the verdict "disgraceful" and said he should be suspended from the Conservative Party.

+In his apology, Mr Blunt said he did not condone any form of abuse and believed in the "independence and integrity" of the justice system.

+During his trial, Khan denied groping a teenager at a party in Staffordshire in January 2008.

-Before his apology, five members of the all-party parliamentary group (APPG) for global LGBT+ rights, which Mr Blunt chairs, had either resigned or said they would do so in response to his comments.
+Before Mr Blunt's apology, several members of the all-party parliamentary group (APPG) for global LGBT+ rights, which Mr Blunt chairs, had either resigned or said they would do so.

+One of the MPs, Labour's Chris Bryant described Mr Blunt's criticism of the verdict "appalling", adding: "This kind of attack on the judiciary by a lawmaker is wrong."

+Labour's Kate Osborne, and three SNP MPs, Stewart McDonald, Joanna Cherry, and Martin Docherty-Hughes, also resigned from the group.